-The IFRS profits shown include the benefit of FinRe and deferred acquisition costs ("DAC") used under IFRS to offset the impact of new business strain.
-The benefits of FinRe and DAC are not recognised under the Solvency II basis as noted under Section D within the VHL SFCR.
+The IFRS profits shown include the benefit of FinRe and deferred acquisition costs ("DAC") used under IFRS 4 to offset the impact of new business strain.
+As a result of the adoption of IFRS 17 at 1 July 2023, all of the financial reinsurance treaties were cancelled with effect from 1 July 2023.
+However, the benefits of FinRe and DAC are not recognised under the Solvency II basis as noted under Section D within the VHL SFCR.